Many of the most important and iconic paintings in art history weren’t received all that well when they were first exhibited.

 5. It was heavily criticized when it was first exhibited in 1906

-The painting was first exhibited the year it was completed at the Salon des Indépendants of 1906.
+The painting was first exhibited the year it was completed at the Salon des Indépendants in 1906.
 This exhibition was first organized in 1884 by a group of Post-Impressionist artists, including Georges Seurat and Paul Signac.

 The general motto of the event was “sans jury ni récompense” or “without jury nor reward.”
 This means it can be described as a reaction against the traditional government-sponsored Paris Salon.